Suspicious Minds: Song

 James said that late one night, he was fooling around on his Fender guitar and using his Hammond organ pedals for a bass line and came up with what he thought was a catchy melody.
-At the time, he was married to his first wife but still had feelings for his childhood sweetheart, who was married back in Houston.
+At the time, he was married to his first wife Shirley Yates but still had feelings for his childhood sweetheart, who was married back in Houston.
 James's wife had suspicions about his feelings.
-He felt it was a confusing time for him and that all three were "caught in this trap that they could not walk out of."
+He felt it was a confusing time for him and that all three were "caught in this trap that they could not walk out of".
 At the recording session, James sang the lead vocals and the studio band backed him; Moman produced.
 The horns, strings, and vocals of the Holladay Sisters were later overdubbed.
 After the tape was mixed, James and Moman flew to New York, where James's manager had contacts with Scepter Records.
 The label loved the song and put it out, but Scepter did not have the money to promote new artists and the song did not make the charts.

 Later that year, Don Crews, Moman's partner, told James that Presley had booked their studio to record what would become the From Elvis in Memphis album.
 Crews kept asking James if he had any songs that would be right for Presley.
 James felt Presley needed a mature rock 'n' roll song to bring him back, as Tom Jones was a popular artist at the time.
 Crews and James thought of "Suspicious Minds" and James began urging others to get Presley to hear it.
 Though James's recording had not been commercially successful, upon reviewing the song, Presley decided he could turn it into a hit.

-Elvis Presley recording
+Elvis Presley version

 Background

 Presley had not recorded in Memphis since 1955.
 Presley's 1969 recordings at American Sound Studio were a direct consequence of the '68 Comeback Special, that interested Chips Moman in producing recordings in Presley's new style; he was making his comeback to the Memphis musical scene by recording rock, gospel, country, rhythm & blues, and soul.
-Marty Lacker, a close friend of Elvis, suggested he record at the studio.
+Marty Lacker, a close friend of Elvis, suggested the record at the studio.
 These sessions produced the album From Elvis in Memphis.